SampleUserD/DSLanguage.Framework/README.md

   </p>
 </div>

-# Core
-  No documentation yet, because this subsystem does not exist

 # Scanner subsystem
   This subsystem translates given text to an stream of tokens (see an example below).
   It is necessary intermediate step for building AST (abstract syntax tree).